IELTS Writing Task 2 Sample 829 - The quality of life in large cities is decreasing

 Model Answer 1:

 The world's biggest cities are alluring new inhabitants the way giant sponges are sucking the water out of their surrounding areas.
-Despite the various benefits the cities can provide, the life quality suffers under diverse set of environmental and socio-economic issues.
-In current essay the most prevalent reasons and solutions will be discussed.
+Despite the various benefits the cities can provide, the life quality suffers under a diverse set of environmental and socio-economic issues.
+In this essay, the most prevalent reasons and solutions will be discussed.

 For the problems, there are always solutions.
 Referring back to the pollution problem, the cure has been declared mainly by the means of cleaner energy and transportation systems.
-Many so called 'green cities' like Copenhagen are leading the way by development of higher quality public transport and prioritizing the light vehicle traffic.
+Many so-called 'green cities' like Copenhagen are leading the way in the development of higher quality public transports and prioritising the light vehicle traffic.

-Dealing with crime is far more complicated topic.
+Dealing with crimes is a far more complicated.
 Psychologists believe that more beautiful, clean and happy external environment can reduce crime levels.
 Thus, this can be something city planners should look into more deeply when planning our urban areas.
 But most likely, providing people sufficient amount of opportunities and guidance in their lives would be the most effective prevention measure as far as I believe.

-To summarize, there are many adversities that can reduce the urban life quality such as environmental pollution and crime; however, there are also opportunities and tools to reduce these affects.
+To summarise, there are many adversities that can reduce the urban life quality such as environmental pollution and crime; however, there are also opportunities and tools to reduce these effects.
 Mainly, planning our cities more wisely by taking care of negative environmental and socio-economic effects to peoples' well-being, is necessary and doable.

 Model Answer 2:

 For a number of reasons, many people believe that the quality of life in cosmopolitan cities such as in New Delhi, London, Beijing, New York, and Jakarta is degrading.
 Firstly, it is obvious that large cities have problems with traffic.
 As the population in big cities is growing rapidly each year, it means that the number of cars that commutes on streets is also increasing.
 The growing number of cars on streets and highways will definitely cause traffic congestion and impact on the air quality as well.
 Secondly, it is a fact that in many big cities such as in New York or Manila, the crime rate is considerably higher.
-Consequently, the local people do not feel safe when they walk in the park or in the subway station, as they could be robbed or injured any time.
-Increasing living expenses, housing issues, and ever-increasing competition in work places are some other reasons for the degraded lifestyle in such big cities.
-Rapid growth of new Super malls, factories and offices in residential areas are also the reasons many people feel that the quality of life in big cities is decreasing.
+Consequently, the local people do not feel safe when they walk in the park or in the subway station, as they could be robbed or injured anytime.
+Increasing living expenses, housing issues, and ever-increasing competition in workplaces are some other reasons for the degraded lifestyle in such big cities.
+The rapid growth of new supermalls, factories and offices in residential areas are also the reasons many people feel that the quality of life in big cities is decreasing.